-Configuring the OTS plug-in

-Next the OTS plug-in loaded into the applications needs to pick up the transaction factory reference of the OTS Encina plug-in.
-Essentially this means setting the configuration variable initial_references:TransactionFactory:refererence in the applications configuration scope to any suitable reference.
+Configuring the OTS plug-in Next the OTS plug-in loaded into the applications needs to pick up the transaction factory reference of the OTS Encina plug-in.
+Essentially this means setting the initial_references:TransactionFactory:reference configuration variable in the applications configuration scope to any suitable reference.
 Three possible ways of achieving this are:

-- 1. Get the OTS Encina plug-in to export its transaction factory reference to the name service and use a corbaname style URL for the initial reference.
-This is done by setting the configuration variable plugins:ots_encina:transaction_factory_ns_name to the name for the object reference in the name service.
-For example if this is set to "ots/encina" a URL of the form "corbaname:rir:#ots/encina" can be used. - 2.
-Get the itotstm to publish the transaction factory IOR to a file using the "prepare" and "-publish_to_file" command line switches.
+- Get the OTS Encina plug-in to export its transaction factory reference to the name service and use a corbaname style URL for the initial reference.
+This is done by setting the plugins:ots_encina:transaction_factory_ns_name configuration variable to the name for the object reference in the name service.
+For example, if this is set to "ots/encina" a URL of the form "corbaname:rir:#ots/encina" can be used. - Get the itotstm to publish the transaction factory IOR to a file using the "prepare" and "-publish_to_file" command-line switches.
 Then use the IOR in the file as the transaction factory reference.